-On January 31, 2021, Playboy entered into a Stock Purchase Agreement (the "Lovers Purchase Agreement") with TLA Acquisition Corp., the parent company of the Lovers, and the stockholders of Lovers to acquire all of the outstanding Lovers capital stock (the "Transaction").
-The purchase price for the Transaction was approximately \$25 million in cash and the Transaction closed on March 1, 2021.
+On January 31, 2021, Playboy entered into a Stock Purchase Agreement with TLA Acquisition Corp., the parent company of the Lovers, and the stockholders of Lovers to acquire all of the outstanding Lovers capital stock (the "Transaction").
+The purchase price for the Transaction was approximately \$24.7 million in cash and the Transaction closed on March 1, 2021.